Oskar Schindler was born on April 28, 1908 at Zwittau/Moravia (today in the Czech Republic).

 When the wagons were forced open, a terrible sight was revealed.
 The Schindlers took charge of the 107 survivors, with terrible frostbite and frightfully emaciated, arranged for medical treatment and gradually nourished them back to life.
 Schindler also stood up to the Nazi Commandant who wanted to incinerate the corpses that were found frozen in the boxcars, and arranged for their burial with full Jewish religious rites in a plot of land near the Catholic cemetery, which he had especially bought for that purpose.

 In 1962 a tree was planted in Schindler's honor in the Avenue of the Righteous at Yad Vashem.
-Oskar and Emilie Schindler were recognized as Righteous Among the Nations in 1993.
+On June 24, 1993, Yad Vashem recognized Emilie and Oskar Schindler as Righteous Among the Nations.

 Supported By: Conference on Jewish Material Claims Against Germany